Providers

 Tools render as raw text

-If a Qwen model prints JSON/XML tool syntax instead of executing a skill, check the Qwen guidance in Advanced configuration above.
-The usual fix is:
+If a Qwen model prints JSON/XML tool syntax instead of executing a skill:

 Was this useful?